Mxblah/clockworksun/README.md

 This repo contains the code for the clockworksun.com website.

-I'm currently in rapid development and will not be accepting PRs until things have slowed down a bit. https://clockworksun.com
+https://clockworksun.com